 ➯ Immediately, you’ll get the following dialog box and check the box before the Top row.

-Here, the INDIRECT function finds all the scores in Chemistry as directed by the H7 cell.
+Here, the INDIRECT function finds all the scores in Chemistry as directed by cell H7.
 Later, the AVERAGE function measures the average scores in the subject.

 Interestingly, you can measure the average based on criteria.
 Let’s say, a student obtains 0 and you need to ignore the 0.
 In other words, you want to calculate the average of scores greater than 0.
 In such a situation, the AVERAGEIF function might be helpful for you.